pyBinSim/pyBinSim/README.rst

 Demos
 -----

-Check the https://github.com/pyBinSim/AppExamples repository for ready-to-use demos.
+DEPRECATED for this version: Check the https://github.com/pyBinSim/AppExamples repository for ready-to-use demos.